The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Results

 \subsection{Deformation and pressure-volume relationship}

-We start our investigation with devices having pouch numbers $N_p \in \{4,6,8,10\}$ under a constant afterload $P_\text{aft} = 0$ kPa, corresponding to a ventricular pressure $P_v = P_{v,0} + P_\text{aft} = 3.8$ kPa ($\sim$28.5 mmHg).
-Starting from the initial configuration (Section~\ref{sec:kinematics}, Figure~\ref{fig:kinematics}), the pouches are initially empty ($P_a \left( t=0 \right) = 0$) and deform passively with the ventricle as it fills to $P_v$ until $t=1$.
-The actuation (pouch) pressure $P_a$ is then increased quasi-statically from $0$ kPa (at $t=1$) to its maximum value via a linear ramp, leading to the final inflated state at $t=2$ (Figure~\ref{fig:deformation_aft0}).
+We first consider devices with pouch numbers $N_p \in \{4,6,8,10\}$ under a ventricular pressure $P_v = 3.8$ kPa ($\sim$28.5 mmHg), corresponding to the experimental \textit{zero-afterload} condition \cite{Arfaee2025}.
+Starting from the initial configuration shown in Figure~\ref{fig:kinematics}, the pouches are initially unpressurized ($P_a = 0.0$ kPa) and the ventricle deforms under the applied ventricular pressure $P_v$.
+The actuation pressure $P_a$ is then increased linearly at a rate of 0.25 kPa/s up to its maximum values, driving pouch inflation and ventricular contraction.
+Figure~\ref{fig:deformation_aft0} shows the resultation deformation at five representative actuation pressures.
+As $P_a$ increases, the pouches inflate, the device reconfigures, and the ventricular cavity progressively contracts, leading to a reduction in internal volume from left to right.

-The pressure–volume relationships for these devices are presented in Figure~\ref{fig:pressure_vs_volume}.
-The ventricular ($V_v$) and total pouch volumes ($V_a$) are computed using the divergence (Gauss) theorem:

-where $q_\phi$ is unity for surfaces representing the outer boundary of volume $\phi$ and zero for others, and $\hat{\vec n}_{\text{out}}$ is the unit normal vector of volume $\phi$.
-This integration is carried out in the current configuration by first converting the quadrilateral mesh into a triangular mesh and using a single integration point per element.
-The method is only first-order accurate but provides a fast evaluation for our purposes.

-Actuation, i.e. pressurization of the pouches, results in an immediate internal volume change $V_a (t)$.
-Here, $t$ is the pseudo-time and $V_v(t=1)$ is the initial volume of the ventricle when the pouches are empty (see Figure~\ref{fig:kinematics}).
-Initially, the volume change $V_a (t)$ remains small until $P_a (t) \simeq P_v (t)$, after which the system contracts rapidly, see Figure~\ref{fig:pressure_vs_volume} left panel.
-The actuation volume then increases as the device reconfigures before plateauing once reconfiguration is complete, which occurs roughly at $P_a \simeq 5P_v$.
-The ventricular stroke volume $\Delta V(t) \equiv V_v(t) - V_v(t=1)$ remains small until $P_a \approx P_v$, after which it rises sharply before approaching a maximum value, see Figure~\ref{fig:pressure_vs_volume} middle panel.
-Initially, the input/output ratio is close to one, but as the internal volume change and global contraction combine, this ratio exceeds one (dashed gray lines in Figure~\ref{fig:pressure_vs_volume} right panel) for all $N_p$.
-Experimental measurements from \cite{Arfaee2025TowardSystem} are shown in Figure~\ref{fig:pressure_vs_volume} as colored dashed lines for $N_p \in \{5,7,9,11\}$, reflecting their different construction method, whereas we only consider even $N_p$ pouch numbers.